Compile In Mac OS X

 - 3 Old / obsolete Versions

-The instructions on this page have been made with the assumption in mind that you have at least some basic understanding of Xcode - what it is, how to use it (specifically, how to use it to compile C++ programs).
-We do not provide a "Getting started with Xcode" guide here.
-If you don't know anything about Xcode yet, we strongly encourage you to consult the Xcode documentation to make yourself familiar with it.
+This page contains the compile instructions for OSX with CMake and Xcode.
+Consequently, they have been made with the assumption in mind that you have at least some basic understanding of CMake and Xcode - what these tools are, how to use them (specifically, how to use them to compile C++ programs).
+We do not provide "Getting started with CMake/Xcode" guides here.
+If you don't know anything about CMake or Xcode yet, we encourage you to take a look at the CMake and Xcode documentations to make yourself familiar with these tools.

 The same applies to the version control system the FreeOrion project uses for collaboration.
 As of March 29th, 2015, this is Git.
 You will need it to get the current sources, and keep them up to date.

-This section is about compiling the latest version of FreeOrion on Intel Macs with Xcode 6 and OS X 10.10 (Yosemite) or later.
-Note: The instructions given here won't work with the old (now retired) FreeOrion SVN repository on SourceForge.
+This section is about compiling the latest version of FreeOrion on Intel Macs with CMake and OS X 10.10 (Yosemite) or later.
+Note: Using CMake to build FreeOrion on OSX has been introduced by commit/revision 3dde6d83, so will only work from that commit/revision onward.
 Following the instructions will check out the latest version of the source code from the new Git repository on GitHub anyway, so you don't need to worry about that.
-However, if you want to work with very old versions of the source code (for whatever reason), you need to keep that in mind.
+However, if you want to work with older versions of the source code (for whatever reason), you need to keep that in mind.

 The application bundle that will get created when you follow these instructions should run on OS X 10.9 (Mavericks) or later.
 If that's not the case, please let us know.

-Support for building FreeOrion with earlier versions of Xcode and OS X has been deprecated.
-You can find links to old wiki pages containing instructions for OSX 10.6/Xcode 3 and earlier at the bottom of this page.
-You'll need this specifically if you want to compile versions of the source code prior to revision 7120 in the old FreeOrion SVN repository.
+The manually maintained Xcode project required to build versions of FreeOrion prior to 3dde6d83 has been discontinued.
+Furthermore, building FreeOrion with versions of Xcode and OSX prior to Xcode 6 and OSX 10.10 has been deprecated.
+You can find links to old wiki pages containing instructions for building commits/revisions of FreeOrion prior to 3dde6d83, or for building on OSX 10.6 with Xcode 3 and earlier at the bottom of this page.
+You'll need the latter specifically if you want to compile versions of the source code prior to revision 7120 in the old FreeOrion SVN repository.

 CPU: Minimum: Core2 Duo; Recommended: Core i5 or better